Cars Brands that start with B

 Bob Logo

-The German automobile company Bob Automobil-Gesellschaft Carpzow & Wachsmann OHG was founded in 1919 Berlin-Charlottenburg in Berlin.
-Shareholders included Karl Carpzow, Fritz Polensky, and Egon E. Wachsmann.
-In 1920, the company’s new name was given – Bob Automobil-GmbH in connection with the departure of Karl Carpzow and Egon E. Wachsmann.
-The brand received a new name in 1922, becoming Bob Automobil AG.
-The main type of production of the company was a two-seater small car.
-One of them took part in the Berliner AVUS in 1923.
-The brand was discontinued in 1925.
+The German automobile company Bob Automobil-Gesellschaft Carpzow & Wachsmann OHG was founded in 1919 in Berlin.
+The shareholders included Karl Carpzow, Fritz Polenski, and Egon E. Wachsmann.
+In 1920, due to the departure of Karl Karptsov and Egon E. Wachsmann, the company was renamed Bob Automobil-GmbH.
+In 1922, the brand received a new name, becoming Bob Automobil AG.
+The main type of the company’s products were two-seat small cars.
+One of them took part in the Berlin AVUS in 1923.
+The production of the brand was discontinued in 1925.

 Bohse